 • The periodic rent term (whether it’s weekly, monthly or otherwise).

 • Commencement date of the tenancy.
-If it’s a fixed-term agreement, then the agreement must also include the date it’ll end.
-If the end date is missing, then the agreement shall be monthly.
+If it’s a fixed-term contract, then the agreement must also include the date it’ll end.
+If the end date is missing, then the contract shall be monthly.

 • The telephone number and service address of the landlord or the agent acting on their behalf.